-Area 4 is a small Narragansett community located to the west of Point Judith.
+Area 4 is a small residential community located in Narragansett to the west of Point Judith.
 It includes some commercial development, encompassing the area located south of Spruce Ave between Wheeler Beach and Sand Hill Cove near Stanton Ave.

 One housing unit was destroyed in Narragansett during Hurricane Sandy and six units suffered major damage.
 Following the storm, property owners in the town submitted claims to the National Flood Insurance Program totaling over \$4 million.